Farhaknight/AzureUseCase/README.md

  **This is a Use Case of Azure implementing the entire Continuous Integration and Continuous Deployment**
-                                  **Welcome to this Exciting Journey**